 Term vs. Permanent Life Insurance

-The term versus permanent life insurance debate has been going on for years.
+The term versus permanent life insurance discussion has been going on for years.
 Since both can be effective ways to help protect your loved ones, this article explains the differences between the two types of coverage, so you can make an educated decision about which works best for you.

 Couple hugging in front of house